 Arizona Falls is an artificial waterfall created by the Arizona Canal and used to fuel a hydroelectric station.

-With a 20 ft (6.1 m) drop, artistic designs and a beautiful walking trail, strolling around the falls is a great option to spend an evening for some fresh air.
+With a 20 ft (6.1 m) drop, artistic designs and a beautiful walking trail, strolling around the falls is a great option for an evening for fresh air.

 Arizona Falls is at 5802 East Indian School Road, Phoenix, 85018.